Kansas Board of Regents adopt average 3.9% tuition, fee hike for in-state, undergraduates

 The Board of Regents adopted comparable increases for graduate students that was sought by the universities and unanimously approved by the board’s fiscal affairs subcommittee.

-The post Kansas Board of Regents adopt average 3.9% tuition, fee hike for in-state, undergraduates appeared first on Kansas Reflector.
+The post Kansas Board of Regents adopt average 3.9% tuition, fee hike for in-state, undergraduates appeared first on Oklahoma Voice.